AdaCore/spark2014/docs/lrm/source/packages.rst

     unspecified whether a new object is created, we assume (for purposes of the rules in this section) that no new object is created].

-  * the property No_Caching can be specified on a volatile object, to express that such a variable can be analyzed as not volatile in SPARK, but that the compiler should not cache its value between accesses to the object (e.g. as a defense against fault injection).
+  * the property No_Caching can be specified on a volatile object or on its volatile type, to express that such a variable can be analyzed as not volatile in SPARK, but that the compiler should not cache its value between accesses to the object (e.g. as a defense against fault injection).
 Such an object is not an effectively volatile object.

 External state is an effectively volatile object or a state abstraction which represents one or more effectively volatile objects (or it could be a null state